 Cottonwood Charcoal Kilns (20 minutes)

-Right before you reach the town of Big Pine you will see a Historical Marker sign for the turn out for the Cottonwood Charcoal Kilns.
+Right before you reach the town of Lone Pine you will see a historical marker sign for the turn out for the Cottonwood Charcoal Kilns.
 I highly recommend taking it and driving down the one-mile dirt road (I did it in a 2WD car) to see the historic kilns.
 There are only two left, but they are beautiful and well maintained.
 Be sure to keep it that way.

 - Read more